 52% of Americans surveyed admit to getting at least one unwanted gift over the holidays, according to a recent study by Finder.
 While 43% of people just hold on to the gifts, 35% give them to someone else, 17% sell them, and sadly, 8% throw them away.
 It’s clear that a considerable portion of the holiday retail frenzy was money not well spent.

-So what should you do with unwanted presents if you’re not among the luckier 30% of recipients?
+So what should you do with unwanted presents if you’re not among the luckier 48% of recipients?
 Read on for some ideas.

-Wanting a more hands-on way to farewell “not right for me” gifts and catch up with friends into the bargain?
+Wanting a more hands-on way to farewell “not right for me” gifts and bring a catch up with friends into the mix?
 Unwanted presents are the perfect excuse for starting a post-festive-season tradition: the New Year Gift Swap.
 Once the silly season is over, invite friends and loved ones to bring over their disappointing gifts (making sure you don’t invite the givers, unless they have a sense of humour) and enjoy some premium nibbles from a Christmas hamper (unless you’ve already regifted yours) as you swap presents.
-If there are still unwanted items left at the end of the swap, head back to the start of this article and read again!
+If there are still unwanted items left at the end of the swap, head back to the start of this article and read again.